College of the Desert has carefully planned with your health and safety in mind and has implemented the following set of safety protocols.

 Additionally, the College recognizes the pandemic is a fluid situation.
 It is your responsibility to check this site frequently to ensure you are following all current requirements.

 Individuals must stay home if they do not feel well or have tested positive for COVID-19.
-Notify your supervisor immediately, if you will not be on campus and fill out the Online COVID-19 Reporting form, if feeling at least one COVID-19 related symptom.
+Notify your supervisor immediately, and fill out the Online COVID-19 Reporting form, if feeling at least one COVID-19 related symptom.

 All employees, students, and volunteers, are required to provide certification of COVID-19 vaccination on or before January 31, 2022.
 Employees, students, and volunteers, may claim an exemption to the approved vaccine requirement in accordance with District procedures.
 Employees, students, and volunteers who do not provide certification of vaccination, obtain an authorized exemption, or undergo weekly COVID-19 testing and provide proof of negative test results will be denied access to on-site campus/programs.
 All students, faculty and staff must complete the COVID-19 Vaccine Verification/Exemption Form (Affidavit).